griga23/shoe-store/StartHere.md

 [You can skip this section if you have local setup of kafka running, but then you will have to replace all bootstrap, credentials etc yourself.
 We recommend you create a confluent account to get started easily and switch later]

-[Note and Credits] We are using fork of Jan Svoboda's [repo](https://github.com/griga23/shoe-store).
-After completing this excercise you are highly encouraged to try Confluent Flink with the same example.

 Sign-up with Confluent Cloud is very easy and you will get a $400 budget for our Hands-on Workshop.

 If you already have Confluent Cloud account use CC60COMM to get 60$ free credits.[Thanks Ena for this]